Moped: Sports moped

 In the United Kingdom during the 1970s, a high-performance derivation of the moped concept was developed, aimed at 16-year-olds.
 It was created in order to circumvent governmental legislation aimed at forcing young motorcycle riders off the road.
 These new laws, called the "Sixteener Law", were introduced by John Peyton, the then Conservative Party Minister for Transport in 1971.
 They forbade 16-year-olds from riding motorcycles of up to 250 cc capacity as they had done before, and limited them to 50 cc machines until they were 17.
 The law provoked motorcycle manufacturers to develop new class of motorcycle which were then called "sports mopeds" or, colloquially, "sixteener specials" and was subject to much criticism.
 The market for these was primarily young males.

 Sports mopeds were ostensibly 50 cc motorcycles, capable of doing more than 50 mph in some cases, with bicycle-style pedals added to them which the law required were capable of propelling the vehicle.
-Models were produced by Japanese manufacturers Honda, Yamaha and Suzuki, and European companies such as Puch, Fantic, Gilera, Gitane and Garelli from 1972 onwards, the most famous of which was the Yamaha FS1-E. They included roadsters, enduro and motorcrossers, cafe racers and choppers or scooters, and led to a boom interest in motorcycling similar to the early 1960 rocker period.
+Models were produced by Japanese manufacturers Honda, Yamaha and Suzuki, and European companies such as Puch, Fantic, Gilera, Gitane and Garelli from 1972 onwards, the most famous of which was the Yamaha FS1-E. They included roadsters, enduro and motocrossers, cafe racers and choppers or scooters, and led to a boom interest in motorcycling similar to the early 1960 rocker period.
 The government responded again by bringing in even more restrictive legislation in 1977 which limited mopeds to a weight of 250 kg and a top speed to 30 mph.
-The move contributed to the demise of the UK motorcycle market.
+The move contributed to the decline of the UK motorcycle market.
 In Continental Europe no such restrictions existed and such vehicles could be ridden by 14-year-olds.